caiks/WBOT02/README.md

 ##### Tiled scanned models

-To make a more balanced *model* able to capture frequent features we introduce the idea of tiling.
-We will still scan a range much larger than a single frame, but rather than finding the top hotspots in the whole scan area, we will choose a top hotspot per tile, where a tile defaults to a quarter of a frame.
+In order to make a more balanced *model* able to capture frequent features, we introduce the idea of tiling.
+We will still scan a range much larger than a single frame but, rather than finding the top hotspots in the whole scan area, we will choose a top hotspot per tile where a tile defaults to a quarter of a frame.
 Once we have identified each tile's hotspot we use mode 2 potential *likelihood* to select the topmost of these hotspots for *modelling*.
 In this way we expect the growth will be higher then for scanned actual-potential *likelihood* mode (4), but the multiplier will be similar or a little higher (although not so high as the random mode *models*) and the *model* will be more normally distributed.
 Tiling modes aim to solve the convolution problem but without excessive focus on very frequent features nor excessive negligence of moderately infrequent features.

-mention the tiles are equal to half a frame - ie the region around a hotspot is of the sam magnitude as the scale
+This desire for a balance between reducing the convolution *volume* and having good representations explains why we default the tiles to half a frame - the region around the hotspot is of the same magnitude as the scale of the frame.

 the resultant videos are often run in mode 4 scan for demo purposes with a small scan area of one tile for snapping manual browsing to a feature